·

 LAX Shuttles bay sign.
 Wait close to that sign so the shuttle driver knows you need to be picked up.

-There are multiple shuttles that stop here, so look for one that says METRO CONNECTOR on the electronic sign at the front of the bus.
+There are multiple shuttles that stop in this area, so look for one that says METRO CONNECTOR on the electronic sign at the front of the bus.
 This bus is called the “M Shuttle” despite multiple websites claiming it’s called the G Shuttle.

 The M shuttle stops at the terminals, the rental car depot and then the Aviation/LAX Metro station.
 This takes about 10-15 minutes, assuming there’s no traffic.

-Get off at the Aviation/LAX Metro station; exit via the front of the shuttle bus.
+Get off at the Aviation/LAX Metro station.
+Exit via the front of the shuttle bus.
 You’ll be in a bus bay next to a tall structure.
-That tall structure is the Metro line and the gate is at the end closest to the street.
+That tall structure is the Metro station and the gate is at the end closest to the street.

 The Metro C (Green) Line entrance gate at the Aviation/LAX station.